zukunft/zukunft.com/README.md

 - user sandbox: the look and feel should never change without confirmation by the user
 - don't disturb: suggested changes should never prevent the user from continuing
 - always sorted: the messages to the user should be sorted by criticality but taking the reaktion time into account
+- prevent duplicates in the values or formulas to force user to social interaction

 General coding principles:
 - DRY: one point of change (https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)